Oz-Lin/Zr-Leader-Ultimate/README.md

 * It is now possible to vote to remove the current leader.
 * Possibility to remain leader until the map is changed.
 * Possibility of placing several markers.
 * The leader can mute too many players for a set time
 * The leader can now appoint a helper.
 * The leader and helper can shine through walls.
 * Added cvar to disable plugin. "sm_leader_disable"
+* Calling the leader menu panel no longer blocks radar and money indicator.

 ### Server ConVars